How to Grow Your Small Business

 Re-purpose all content into video and/or audio and distribute and share it all over again.

-While you can start with a single piece of great content, traffic, leads, and sales statistics clearly show that the more content you produce that’s truly of value to the consumer, and the more consistently you produce it, directly equates to how much it grows your business.
+While you can start with a single piece of great content, traffic, leads, and sales statistics clearly show that the more content you produce that’s truly of value to the consumer, and the more consistently you produce it, the more traffic your site will get and the greater your business will grow.

 Step 4.
 Is Your Business in the Google My Business Directory?